Unsaturated Hydraulic Conductivity Models Based on Truncated Lognormal Pore-size Distributions: Theory

-As shown by \citet{kosugi1994}, the three-parameter moisture retention curve that follows from (\ref{eqn:lognH_proposed}) is \begin{linenomath*} \end{linenomath*} where $\theta^{\ast}(h)=(\theta(h)-\theta_r)/(\theta_s - \theta_r)$ is moisture capacity, $\theta(h)$ is volumetric moisture content, $\theta_r$ is residual moisture content, $\theta_s$ is saturated moisture content, and erfc is the complementary error function. \citet{kosugi1994} did not develop a corresponding closed-form equation for unsaturated hydraulic conductivity.
+where $\theta^{\ast}(h)=(\theta(h)-\theta_r)/(\theta_s - \theta_r)$ is moisture capacity, $\theta(h)$ is volumetric moisture content, $\theta_r$ is residual moisture content, $\theta_s$ is saturated moisture content, and erfc is the complementary error function (e.g., \citet[\S7]{abramowitz64}). \citet{kosugi1994} did not develop a corresponding closed-form equation for unsaturated hydraulic conductivity from \ref{eqn:lognH_proposed}.